 There are two ways the body gets vitamin D,exposure to UV radiation and ingesting foods or supplements that contain vitamin D.

-In other words, do people who develop diabetes just happen to be deficient in vitamin D, or do low levels of vitamin D cause the disease?
+Do people who develop diabetes just happen to be deficient in vitamin D, or do low levels of vitamin D cause the disease?

 Will supplementation with vitamin D prevent diseases, and can it be used to treat diseases such as diabetes?